About

 I grew up in Mumbai, India, and was born in Goa.
 I earned my bachelor’s degree in electrical engineering and spent 2.5 years at Siemens before beginning my doctoral studies.
 That industry experience continues to guide how I approach academic research with a practical perspective.

-Outside of research, I enjoy cooking Indian food, reading philosophical literature, painting, and spending time outdoors.
+Outside of research, I enjoy cooking Indian food, reading, painting, and spending time outdoors.
 I am also passionate about creating a sense of community and bringing people together in both academic and personal settings.

 Updates